canonical/kafka-connect-operator/README.md

 Kafka Connect uses a pluggable architecture model, meaning that the user could add desired functionalities by means of **Plugins**, also known as **Connectors**.
 Simply put, plugins are bundles of JAR files adhering to Apache Kafka Connect Connector Interface.
 These connectors could be an implementation of a data source connector, data sink connector, a transformer or a converter.
 Apache Kafka Connect automatically discovers added plugins, and the user could use the exposed REST interface to define desired ETL tasks based on available plugins.

 In the Charmed Apache Kafka Connect operator, adding a plugin is as simple as calling the `juju attach-resource` command.
-Make sure that you bundle all required JAR files into a single TAR archive (let's call that `my-plugin.tar`) and then use the following command:
+Make sure that you bundle all required JAR files into a single TAR archive (for example, `my-plugin.tar`) and then use the following command:

 ```shell
 juju attach-resource kafka-connect connect-plugin=./my-plugin.tar
 ```

-This would trigger a restart of `kafka-connect` charm, once all units show as `active|idle`, your desired plugin is ready to use.
+This would trigger a restart of the `kafka-connect` charm.
+Once all units are shown as `active|idle`, your new plugin is ready for use.

-There is no limit on the number of plugins that could be manually added.
-However, the recommended way for common use-cases of ETL tasks on Data Platform charmed operators is by using the [Template Connect Integrator](https://github.com/canonical/template-connect-integrator) charm.
+There is no limit for the number of plugins that could be added manually.
+However, for common use-cases of ETL tasks on Data Platform charmed operators we recommend using the [Template Connect Integrator](https://github.com/canonical/template-connect-integrator) charm.

 ## Relations